digideskio/kubernetes/docs/proposals/component-registration.md

 1. Endpoints doesn't distinguish between Spec and Status.
 In most other resources the Spec is the desired state and the Status is current (or last known) state.
 For more details, see the [API Conventions](../devel/api-conventions.md#spec-and-status).
 2. Endpoints is both a dynamically populated resource AND a manually populated resource.
 This confusion of ownership makes it hard to use, hard to describe, overly complicated, and inconsistent with other API resources.

+## Users

+Here we'll define several Kubernetes user types for the purposes of clarifying Use Cases.

+- **Kubernetes Operator** - one who manages/administers a running Kubernetes cluster (including deployment)
+- **Kubernetes Client** - one who queries the Kubernetes API directly or with kubectl (without requiring admin privileges)

 ## Use Cases